kitian616/jekyll-TeXt-theme/case-study.md

 For jobs set to run every minute, we determine this restriction using the formula:

-$$ d + r &lt; 60 $$
+$$ d + r < 60 $$

-Where _d_ is the duration of the job, modeled by the waiting period, and _r_ is the response time of the end ping.
+Where $d$ is the duration of the job, modeled by the waiting period, and $r$ is the response time of the end ping.
 For example, if a job lasts 55 seconds, rearranging this equation yields a maximum acceptable response time of 5 seconds.

 Rephrasing our core objectives more explicitly: